Skip to main content

 Enactment date: Law number:

-Title: A Local Law to amend the administrative code of the city of New York, in relation to the establishment of community hiring and compensation standards for city assisted housing development projects
+Title: A Local Law to amend the administrative code of the city of New York, in relation to the establishment of community hiring and compensation standards for city-assisted housing development projects

-Council Member Sponsors: 15
+Council Member Sponsors: 43

-Indexes: Agency Rule-making Required, Report Required
+Indexes: Report Required

-Int.
-No. 910
+Proposed Int.
+No. 910-B

-A Local Law to amend the administrative code of the city of New York, in relation to the establishment of community hiring and compensation standards for city assisted housing development projects
+A Local Law to amend the administrative code of the city of New York, in relation to the establishment of community hiring and compensation standards for city-assisted housing development projects

 Be it enacted by the Council as follows:

 Section 1.
-Title 26 of the administrative code of the city of New York is amended by adding a new chapter 36 to read as follows:
+Title 26 of the administrative code of the city of New York is amended by adding a new chapter 38 to read as follows:

-CHAPTER 36
+CHAPTER 38

-COMMUNITY HIRING AND COMPENSATION STANDARDS ON CITY ASSISTED HOUSING DEVELOPMENT PROJECTS
+COMMUNITY HIRING AND COMPENSATION STANDARDS ON CITY-ASSISTED HOUSING DEVELOPMENT PROJECTS

 City economic development entity.
 The term “city economic development entity” means a not-for-profit organization, public benefit corporation, or other entity that provides or administers economic development benefits on behalf of the city, as described by paragraph b of subdivision 1 of section 1301 of the charter.

 City financial assistance.
-The term “city financial assistance” means loans, grants, or land conveyances for less than appraised value that are provided to a developer for the development of real property by the city on a discretionary basis and that at the time the developer enters into an agreement with the city are expected to have a total present financial value of one million dollars or more.
+The term “city financial assistance” means loans, grants, or land conveyances for less than appraised value that are provided to a developer for the development of real property by the city on a discretionary basis and that at the time the developer enters into an agreement with the city are expected to have a total present financial value of one million five hundred thousand dollars or more.
 City financial assistance includes only loans, grants, or land conveyances for less than appraised value that are provided by the department and does not include any tax exemptions or abatements, any as-of-right assistance or benefits or any lease at below-market lease rates.
 Where city financial assistance takes the form of land conveyances for less than appraised value that are provided to a developer, the value of the assistance shall be determined based on the difference between the value of the land conveyance provided to developer by the city and the appraised market value of the land being conveyed.

 Comptroller.
 The term “comptroller” means the comptroller of the city of New York.